anotherAsad/AdvancedComputerSystems/Project3/readme.md

 _Table of statistics for read-vs-write ratio of 0:100_
 ![graph](./Table_RW_0_100.PNG)

 - As opposed to the case of 100% reads, the case of 100% writes is surprisingly faster for lower queue sizes and lower data access sizes.
-This seemed an odd result at first, but I have verified it against online benchmarks [Link text](https://ssd.userbenchmark.com/SpeedTest/358656/KXG50ZNV256G-NVMe-TOSHIBA-256GB).<br>There is a good explanation for this behavior, though.
+This seemed an odd result at first, but I have verified it against [online benchmarks](https://ssd.userbenchmark.com/SpeedTest/358656/KXG50ZNV256G-NVMe-TOSHIBA-256GB).<br>There is a good explanation for this behavior, though.
 We know that, at the level of a NAND flash die, the write operation is very expensive: all writes must erase a whole block and re-write it again.
 However, to cirvumvent this issue, SSDs usually have large write buffers, which accumulate writes before flushing.
 And since a write is only uni-directional from the perspective of the rest of the system, write-bandwidth can actually appear faster than read-bandwidth for small access sizes.
 For larger access sizes, the read-bandwidth starts to win again, since the afore-mentioned write buffer gets filled more often.
 - All the other observations are along the lines of Case I.

 <h3> Case III: Results for R/W Ratio of 50:50</h3>